sarahbouayad/sarahbouayad/README.md

 - 👩🏽‍💻 I’m currently working on React.
 - 🌱 I’m learning Data Structures and Algorithms.
 - ☀️ I love to work on open-source library.
-- 👯 Currently working with a dev team of 29 people and building different projects together.
+- 👯 Currently working as a freelance developer.
-- 🤔 I’m looking for coffee chats!
+- 🤔 I’m looking for coffee chats and open opportunities !
 - 💬 Ask me about a project collaboration.
 - ✉️ For work opportunities, you can contact me at [sarahbouayad@outlook.com](mailto:sarahbouayad@outlook.com)
 - 😄 Pronouns: She/Her
-- 🥾 Fun fact: I love hiking!
+- 🥊 Fun fact: I love kickboxing!

 <br/>